jrsaruo/Firework/README.md

 ]),
 ```

-FInally, add `import Firework` in your source code.
+Finally, add `import Firework` in your source code.